Hapax-Legonemon/parameter-efficient/README.md

 * MMH-Full-FT-output.log
 * MMH-PE-output.log

+## Conclusion

+The Parameter-Efficient approach, which was initially used in monomodal models for text, and expanded in this work to multimodal models that use text and image to detect hate speech in memes, achieved positive results.
+The introduction of these small blocks of parameters into the encoder structure improved the performance of the model.

 | Parameters Variation |   Total   |  Trained  |    PE   | \% Increase |
 |:--------------------:|:---------:|:---------:|:-------:|:-----------:|
 |        VisualBERT-FC | 112044290 |    593666 |       0 |           0 |